UPPMAX/programming_formalisms/docs/optimisation/runtime_speed_profiles.md

     speed increase

 - Take a close look at the figure below.
-  The figure belows shows the theoretical best speed up regarding the percentage of code that can be parallelized.
+  The figure below shows the theoretical best speed up regarding the percentage of code that can be parallelized.
   This is Amdahl's law (and also found in `[Rodgers, 1985]`).
   Which line applies to our speed profile?